wrapperband/Tame-Uppermill-FloodRisk/README.md

 The Flood data for 17/3/2019 raw data was obtained Government flood warning information service.
 [Ref2]

+The river level data was inspected and a number of incorrect gauge readings were deleted.
+These were identified by the number 99.9999 and were understood to be when the gauge had failed.

-The data was input into a spreadsheet and various charts were  produced to show various aspects of the river level data, see results and spreadsheet charts tab.
+The Uppermill river gauge data was input into a spreadsheet and various charts were  produced to show various aspects of the river level data, see results and spreadsheet charts tab.

-Rain data from [Ref3] was analysed and compared with flood levels.
+Rain data from [Ref3] was analysed and compared with river and flood levels.

 ### Observations :